Love4684/Data-Structures-and-Algorithms/JAVA/Spring Boot/README.rst

 interface
 ------------

-Interface can have only abstract methods.
+In simple words, Interface is a blueprint of the class.
+It contains static constants and abstract methods.

 Interface supports multiple inheritance.